doctorfree/Obsidian-Custom-Discogs/README.md

 # Obsidian Discogs Vault

-This repository is organized as an Obsidian vault designed to add media descriptions from a Discogs collection in markdown format.
+This repository is organized as an Obsidian vault designed to generate artist/album descriptions from a Discogs collection or local music library.
 It can be viewed using any markdown viewer (e.g. almost any browser) but if Obsidian is used then many additional features will be available including queries using the [Dataview](https://blacksmithgu.github.io/obsidian-dataview/) plugin for [Obsidian](https://obsidian.md/).

 The `Obsidian-Custom-Discogs` repository is a stripped down version of the `Obsidian-Discogs-Vault` repository, omitting the pre-generated markdown from my personal Discogs collection while retaining the structure and scripts used to generate a Discogs collection vault.
 See the [description of Process](Process.md) for an overview of the process and tools employed in the use of this repository.